GalvanizeOpenSource/stats-shortcourse/src/probability.rst

 and describe randomness.
 The likeliness of a random event is characterized either in terms of

-   * Long term frequency behavior
+   * Long term frequency behavior, if viewed from a *Frequentist* perspective
-     (if viewed from a *Frequentist* perspective)
+   * Our degree of belief expressed as a probability, if viewed from a *Bayesian* perspective

-   * Our degree of belief expressed as a probability (if viewed from a *Bayesian* perspective)
+*(We will return to a discussion between these two paradigms later).*

 Naturally, probability provides the foundation for statistics and machine learning as all (good) data analyses seek to identifiy patterns in data *while accounting for* the random sampling and measurement variation present in data populations under consideration.
 Perhaps counterintuitively, while probability statements seem easy to express and interpret, our intuitions about randomness are often incorrect.
 This is because in actual life we only live one realization of the randomness and don't experience